 13a Hellesdon Park Road

-If your donation is eligible for Gift Aid please include a completed Gift Aid form: Train-A-Priest Fund information leaflet and Gift Aid form
+If your donation is eligible for Gift Aid please include a completed TAP Gift Aid form with your cheque.

 If you have a charity account with Sovereign Giving or the Charities Aid Foundation, you can give by charity cheque.